hmrc/gform/README.md

 1. Start the gform and gform-frontend microservices, and any dependencies, as per "Running gform locally with service manager" above.
 2. Use postman to post form JSON to the gform microservice.
 If using postman, you can import the settings and a sample form definition from [here](https://www.getpostman.com/collections/e77f465bb51501554e15").
 Go to the Collections tab on the left and click on "POST a sample gform" under the "gform" folder.
 3. Click on the "Body" tab found under the URL box.
 This contains the JSON for a working sample form.
 Change the _id and name at the top of the sample form to your own unique ID e.g. change test-form-CHANGE-MY-ID to mytest-form-ND.
-4. Click the Send button to send your form specification to gforms running in an MDTP environment.
+4. Click the Send button to send your form specification to gform running in an MDTP environment.
 If you get a status 204 back with no response this means the form has been successfully validated and is ready to use.
 5. Ensure you are connected to the VPN then access the form in an MDTP environment via the following URL - but note you must update the form ID at the end of this link to the ID that you set in step (3) above.
 Don't need to set anything in auth wizard just click Submit: https://<MDTP environment host>/auth-login-stub/gg-sign-in?continue=https%3A%2F%2F<MDTP environment host>%2Fsubmissions%2Fnew-form%2Fsample-XXX
 6. Once you can see your new form is working you can refer to the specification and re-post updates to your form JSON to tailor your test form to your requirements.
 Most types of updates are applied instantly to journeys in-progress but some will require you to re-start the journey.
 If you make any mistakes you will get a 400 Bad Request with details of the error in the body.